+Gas-cooled reactors have been in operation for many years.
+In the United Kingdom (UK), the nuclear electricity is mostly generated by CO2-cooled Magnox and advanced gas-cooled reactors (AGRs).
 Development of high temperature reactors (HTGRs) with helium as coolant, and graphite as moderator, has also been going on for a long period of time.
 Prototype and demonstration plants with the Rankine steam cycle for electric power generation have been built and operated.

 The inert He coolant and the coated fuel particle design enable HTGRs to operate at temperatures considerably above those in water-cooled reactors.
 Development is also conducted for high temperature heat applications.
 Currently two helium cooled test reactors are in operation.
-The High-Temperature Engineering Test Reactor (HTTR) at the Japan Atomic Energy Research Institute (JAERI) in Japan and the HTR-10 at the Institute of Nuclear Energy Technology (INET) in China.
+The High-Temperature Engineering Test Reactor (HTTR) at JAEA in Japan and the HTR-10 at the Institute of Nuclear Energy Technology (INET) in China.

 Presently, a considerable effort is devoted to the gas-turbine direct cycle, pebble bed small-size modular HTR (PBMR) that promises high thermal efficiency and low power generation cost.
-Eskom, South Africa's Industrial Development Corporation, and BNFL (United Kingdom) are jointly developing such a system.
+Eskom, South Africa's Industrial Development Corporation, and Westinghouse are jointly developing such a system.
 Also, the Ministry of the Russian Federation for Atomic Energy, the Experimental Design Bureau for Machine Building (OKBM), General Atomics, Framatome and Fuji Electric are jointly developing a small gas turbine modular helium reactor (GT-MHR) for electricity production and the consumption of weapons grade plutonium.